vidaud/seta/seta-doc/docs/apis/seta_api/seta_api.md

 # Seta-API - Elastic Search queries

 The [SeTA API]({{ setaUrls.apiSeta }}) exposes the data and functionality in a consistent JSON format.
 It has various methods that can be performed on them over HTTP, like *GET, POST, PUT, and DELETE*.
-Where POST is used to create resources, and PUT to update resources.
+Where POST is used to create datasources, and PUT to update datasources.

 <figure markdown>
 ![Image title](/docs/img/seta_api_suggestions_corpus.png)